On the equivalence of contact invariants in sutured Floer homology theories: Proof of Main Theorem

 \subsection{Heegaard diagrams for closures and cobordisms}

 Fix a partial open book compatible with $(M,\Gamma,\xi)$.
-Recall that an important ingredient in the proof of Theorem \ref{thm:main2} involves understanding the map (denoted in the introduction by $G$) induced by $-W$, where $W$ is the 2-handle cobordism from a closure of $H(S)$ to a closure of $(M,\Gamma)$, corresponding to surgery on the $\partial H(S)$-framed curves in the closure of $H(S)$.
-In order to eventually understand this map (see Theorem \ref{thm:map}), we first describe a pointed Heegaard triple diagram for the cobordism $-W$.
+Let be the associated product sutured contact manifold defined in Section \ref{ssec:partialob}, and let denote the $\partial H(S)$-framed link on the boundary of $H(S)$, where An important ingredient in the proof of Theorem \ref{thm:mainob2} involves understanding the map (denoted in the introduction by $B$) induced by $-W$, where $W$ is the 2-handle cobordism from a closure of $H(S)$ to a closure of $(M,\Gamma)$, corresponding to surgery on the link $\mathbb{L}$ in the first closure.
+In order to understand this map, we first describe pointed Heegaard diagrams for these closures and a pointed Heegaard triple diagram for this cobordism.

 Let $\Sigma$ be the surface formed by attaching $1$-handles $H_1,\dots,H_n$ and $H_1',\dots,H_n'$ to $S$, where: \begin{itemize} \item the feet of $H_i$ are attached along the endpoints of $c_i$, \item the feet of $H_i'$ are attached along the endpoints of a cocore of $H_i$. \end{itemize} We orient $\Sigma$ so that the induced orientation on $S$ as a subsurface of $\Sigma$ is opposite the given orientation on $S$.
 For each $i=1,\dots,n$, let $\alpha_i,\beta_i,\gamma_i$ be embedded curves in $\Sigma$ such that: \begin{itemize} \item $\alpha_i$ is the union of $c_i$ with a core of $H_i$, \item $\beta_i$ is the union of a cocore of $H_i$ with a core of $H_i'$, \item $\gamma_i$ is the union of $h(c_i)$ with a core of $H_i$. \end{itemize} We require that these curves intersect in the region $H_i\subset \Sigma$ in the manner shown on the right in Figure \ref{fig:HH2}.